-The Company provides at its discretion advance replacement units to end-users on defective units of certain products under warranty.
+The Company provides advance replacement units to end-users on defective units of certain products within 90 days of purchase date by the end-user.
 Since the purpose of these units are not revenue generating, the Company tracks the units due from the end-user, valued at retail price, until the defective unit has been returned, but no receivable balance is maintained on the Company's balance sheet.
 The retail price value of in-transit advance replacement units was \$816, \$230 and \$81, as of June 30, 2008, 2007 and 2006, respectively.